-Apples are the superheroes of the fruit world – they have the power to keep doctors away, butter up teachers and sweeten snack time.
+Apples are the superheroes of the fruit world—they have the power to keep doctors away, butter up teachers and sweeten snack time.
 Good thing Chicago-area orchards are keeping up with the demand.
-Fill your bags with the juicy, ripe fruit at a kid-loved u-pick nearby — they’re entering prime season, which runs through the end of October or beginning of November.
-Flip through our list to see where to reap the harvest.
+Fill your bags with the juicy, ripe fruit at a kid-loved u-pick nearby—they’re entering the prime season,, which runs through the end of October or beginning of November.
+Scroll through our list to see where to reap the harvest (and be sure to pick enough for a Sunday Funday spent baking!).

 Kuipers Family Farm

 Distance from city: 50 miles

 Since their start in 1998 as a pumpkin farm, Kuipers has grown to a 230-acre apple-growing powerhouse committed to showing families kid-powered fun focused on running, climbing, adventure and fresh air.
 Visitors pay admission to enjoy a delightful hayride to the orchard where they gather 1/4 peck of apples.
 For an additional charge, kids can tire themselves out with the corn maze, tractor tire mountain, haunted forest suitable for tiny tots, humungous slide, pony rides, giant bouncy pillow, climbing web and much more.
 For a squealing good time, be sure to get a front-row view of the pig races that occur every hour on the weekends.
 Before you hop in the car for the inevitable nap time that occurs after that much excitement, mosey into the Orchard Shop and Bakery for their crave-worthy homemade apple cider donuts, caramel apples, fudge and freshly squeezed apple cider.